-Training and staff development
+7.2 Training and staff development

 Mrs K Samways is our (SENCO).
-She is undertaking the National Award for SEN Coordination from October 2014 and is responsible for advising class teachers about the provision they make for children with SEND (special educational needs and disabilities), and for overseeing our whole school provision.
+She has achieved the National Award for SEN Coordination and is responsible for advising class teachers about the provision they make for children with SEND (special educational needs and disabilities), and for overseeing our whole school provision.
 The school SENCo is a member of the school leadership team.